getformwork/formwork/content/index/page.md

 ---
 # Formwork is Installed!
 If you can see this page your Formwork installation is working.
 Now you can add some content and customize the website as you want.
+There are two ways to do that: using the **Administration Panel** or **manually**.

 ### Discover the Administration Panel
 The [Administration Panel](/admin) makes easy editing pages, changing options and creating users.
+You can always access it by visiting the [`/admin/`](/admin) page right at the site root.
 At the first access you’ll be requested to register a new user.

 ![](/assets/images/admin.png)